Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Interpreting Detection of Malicious Flows

-We find our models consistently consider all 500 base flows with non-WL ports much more abnormal than the same flows with WL ports.
+We show our models correctly learn the normality of destination ports by consistently considering base flows with malicious ports more abnormal than the same flows with the one benign port.
 We use reconstruction errors from SR2VP1's 100 base flows as example (other VIPs are similar).
-Since we only care about how a base flow's error changes as its destination port changes (rather than the exact values of these errors) and want to compare these changes across all 100 base flows from this VIP, we normalize the set of errors resulted from one base flow using different destination ports to range $[0, 1]$ by dividing these errors with the maximum error found among them. \autoref{fig:dist-reon-error-dports1v2} shows normalized errors of SR2VP1's 100 base flow with different destination ports.
-Specifically, we present the 100 normalized errors resulting from 100 base flows using a certain destination port as a blue box and whiskers in \autoref{fig:dist-reon-error-dports1v2} where the top and bottom of the whisker shows maximum and minimum of these errors, top and bottom of the box are 2 and 98 percentiles of these errors and the black line in middle of the box shows median. \comment{I don't get the figure. does this mean only the two cases (or one case) with a blue box) is WL? ---johnh 2019-12-09} \hang{yes, only one port is WL (with a blue box).
-Now make clear -- 2019-12-10} \autoref{fig:dist-reon-error-dports1v2} shows that all non-WL ports lead to similarly high reconstruction errors and this pattern is very consistent across all 100 base flows from SR2VP1 (shown as the horizontal black line at normalized error of 1 in \autoref{fig:dist-reon-error-dports1v2}, which is caused by the blue boxes and whiskers for all non-WL ports collapsing with their black lines for medians).
-We also find consistently small reconstruction error at the one WL port for SR2VP1 (shown as the blue boxes near port 5000 in \autoref{fig:dist-reon-error-dports1v2}, with median about 0.05).
+Since we only care about how a base flow's error changes as its destination port changes (rather than the exact values of these errors) and want to compare these changes across all 100 base flows from this VIP, we normalize the set of errors resulted from one base flow using different destination ports to range $[0, 1]$ by dividing these errors with the maximum error found among them.
+We plot normalized errors for SR2VP1's 100 base flows with different destination ports as blue dots in \autoref{fig:dist-reon-error-dports1v2}.
+We show that all malicious ports lead to similarly high reconstruction errors and this pattern is very consistent across all 100 base flows from SR2VP1 (represented by the horizontal blue line at normalized error 1 in \autoref{fig:dist-reon-error-dports1v2}).
+We also show consistently low errors (at most 0.46) at the one benign port for SR2VP1 (shown as the blue dots to the left of port 5000 and below error 0.5 in \autoref{fig:dist-reon-error-dports1v2}).

-We find for 298 of these 500 base flows (100 from SR1VP1, 29 from SR1VP2, 43 from SR1VP3, 100 from SR2VP1 and 27 from SR3VP1), our models consider base flows malicious when they use non-WL destination ports, suggesting for these base flows, anomaly from non-WL destination port alone could trigger models' detections (recalling base flows are detected as benign in the first place).

-We conclude that our models correctly learn normality of destination ports by consistently consider base flows with non-WL port more abnormal (for all 500 base flows) and even malicious (for 298 of 500 base flows).